HuaHuaY/Hackintosh-H370i-Big-Sur-EFI/README.md

 #### Test Results

 When I only use HDMI or DP, I can use the monitor well.
-But when coming into the system after Apple progress bar, HDMI will take more time than DP.
+But when coming into the system after Apple progress bar, there is a short black screen when using HDMI.

 When I connect HDMI and DP to my monitor at the same time, although most of the people will not do this, some errors happen.